andela-dmigwi/notifications/README.md

-# notifications
+#### List Github Notifications
-Command line application with displaying git notifications.
+Command line application in Golang that displays all your git notifications once you have logged in.